Possibilities for Missing Multiple Tooth

 Healing time

 Implants take some time to become part of the patient’s dental formula.
-The first thing that contributes to implant stability is osseointergration.
-The process of osseointergration basically involves development of the patient’s bone at the area of the implant.
+The first thing that contributes to implant stability is osseointegration.
+The process of osseointegration involves the development of the patient’s bone at the area of the implant.
 Bone growth is given time until it reaches the surface of the implant.
-Depending on different factors, dentists usually allow three to six months for the process of osseointergration to take place.
+Depending on different factors, dentists usually allow three to six months for the process of osseointegration to take place.

 The process is allowed as much time as it takes and might take only two months if no complications arise during the healing period.
 Recent research into the procedure has shown that the healing process depends heavily on the initial attachment of the implant.
 Implant integration takes a much shorter time if the implant is well-placed and stable.